 To make the diagnosis, doctors insert a thin, flexible tube with a camera (cystoscope) through the urethra into the bladder.

-Many cancers are treated with removal, using a cystoscope (for surface cancers) or by removing the bladder (for deeper cancers).
+Treatment often involves removing the cancer, using a cystoscope (for surface cancers) or surgically removing the entire bladder (for deeper cancers).

 Symptoms of Bladder Cancer